You can dine with, not on, the turkeys at this Thanksgiving dinner in Erie

 People can attend the event for free, as long as they bring a dish to share and register early.
 About 40 of the openings were taken as of Wednesday.

 In the spirit of the holiday, Luvin Arms will gladly accept donations.
-Turkey lovers can also opt to sponsor a turkey.
+Animal lovers can also opt to sponsor a turkey.
 The money will go toward their care and food.

 And speaking of food, it should come as no surprise that the dinner menu is restricted to vegan options.